Planning-Inspectorate/odw-common/readme.md

 | ADLS Storage Account | Hierarchical namespace enabled Storage Account to act as a data lake |
 | Key Vault | Secrets storage for connection strings, password, etc for connected services |
 | Log Analytics | Activity and metric diagnostic log storage with querying capabilities using KQL |

+# Python scripts
+This repo contains a package called `odw_common`, which includes generic functionality that can be used across the other repos of the ODW.
+This primarily contains scripts used for CICD, however it can also include other pieces of useful code if needed.

+Code from this repo can be imported through the below steps
+1. Install the package locally with pip: `python3 -m pip install "git+ssh://git@github.com/Planning-Inspectorate/odw-common.git@main"`
+    - You may also optionally use a different branch.
+Be aware that if the package is ever updated, you must manually uninstall the packages and reinstall
+2. Import the code in Python using `from odw_common.path.to.my.file import some_thing`